Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

 	   default return ()
 ```

 One limitation is that `switch` can test only for atomic values, and adding even this much extra code inside the dispatcher can make it difficult to read and maintain.
 For that reason, we recommend doing any such testing inside the helper functions, rather than the dispatcher, especially if the tests are more complicated.
-For example, `typeswitch` might send all `<emph>` elements to `local:emph()`, which could use `switch` or `if–then–else` tests for triage.
-For example, we can use `typeswitch` to send all `<div>` elements to a function like the following, which uses `if–then–else` to tailor the output to the depth of nesting:
+For example, `typeswitch` might send all `<div>` elements to `local:div()`, which could use `switch` or `if–then–else` tests for triage.
+In the example below, we use `if–then–else` to tailor the output to the depth of nesting:

 ```xquery
 declare function local:div($node as element(tei:div)) as element(section) {